South Carolina Highway 90: Route description

 SC 90 begins at an intersection with US 378 Truck/U.S. Route 501 Bus./US 701 Truck/SC 90 Truck in the census designated place (CDP) of Red Hill.
 SC 90, concurrent with US 378 Truck and US 701 Truck, travels east, first briefly through an area of industrial warehouses, then on a arc curving to the south past numerous houses.
 After turning to the east again, outside of Red Hill, the density of houses lining the road decreases.
 The truck routes split off at Old Reaves Ferry Road.
 Major roads that SC 90 intersects include International Drive (providing a connection to Robert Grissom Parkway in Myrtle Beach) and Old Reaves Ferry Road (providing a connection with SC 905).
 After an interchange with SC 22, the highway enters the community of Wampee.
 The highway curves to the southeast at S-Hwy 57 where it heads through open space and farmland.
 It reaches an intersection with Robert Edge Parkway (unsigned SC 31 Conn.) near North Myrtle Beach.
 The intersection marks the western terminus of the parkway and is the entrance to the North Myrtle Beach Sports Complex.
 The parkway also provides access to SC 31 (Carolina Bays Parkway).

 SC 90 heads east, first under SC 31, then past numerous housing developments.
 It also passes in front of North Myrtle Beach Middle School.
 Upon its intersection with Sea Mountain Highway, much more commercial businesses line the highway.
 The highway also enters the CDP of Little River at this intersection.
 Shortly thereafter, Old Highway 17 (unsigned SC 90 Conn.) intersects SC 90.
 It comes to an interchange with US 17 and SC 9, though no access to northbound US 17/SC 9 is provided at the interchange.
 For its final 1 mi, SC 90 passes many businesses before curving to the north and ending at an intersection with US 17.
 Here, the roadway continues as Fairway Drive.

 History

-South Carolina Highway 90 was established in 1929 running from what was then South Carolina Highway 38 to South Carolina Highway 9.
+South Carolina Highway 90 was established in 1929, routed from the former South Carolina Highway 38 to South Carolina Highway 9.
+In 1935, SC 90 was extended east over SC 9 to end at US 17/SC 9 (now S-26-20) in Nixon Crossroads.
+In the late 1930s, SC 90 underwent several extensions in Marion County, before being truncated in 1952 to its present-day endpoint in Conway.

-In some times SCDOT will construct and widen SC 90 into a four-lane multilane roadway/Divided highway with a Cement Median and without the grass it will have road signs and road sign ganties with light fixtures, mileage signs, metal poles, Street lights, traffic lights, side road, T Road, Divided highway ends, signal ahead signs and so many more of them, the Old Reaves Ferry Road connects to SC 905 and it is not intersected with it.
-The interchange of US 17/SC 9 would have the Trumpet Interchange before and after the bridge across the Intracoastal Waterway from Little River to N. Myrtle Beach.
+In 1970, SC 90 was extended east over US 17 to the current SC 90 endpoint.

+In 2009, SC 90 was rerouted slightly to accommodate the construction of the Robert Edge Parkway.
+This provides SC 90 with nearly direct access to the SC 31 freeway.